 A lot of places claim to be the Grand Canyon of something-or-the-other, but there is only one Grand Canyon.
 Grand Canyon is timeless, yet provides a record of time; changeless, yet is different by the hour.
 Other canyons may be longer, deeper, wider, steeper, but none have all the qualities that make this canyon Grand.

-A really interesing site about Architecture in Los Angeles, from someone who spends vacations here.
+A really interesting site about Architecture in Los Angeles, from someone who spends vacations here.
 (The LA Times story of April 11, 2007 says it best.)

 Are the billboards in Los Angeles getting you down?
 In 2008 Christine Pelisek wrote an article in LA Weekly: Billboards Gone Wild: 4,000 Illegal Billboards Choke L.A.'s Neighborhoods which included 4 listings of billboards for 3 of the major companies in LA.
-These are available for browsing at my LA Billboard Information Site (including maps showing locations) and adding new information.
-This resource should help understand how widespread the problem has become.
-Please add information on other locations and provide some of the missing information on those that are included.
+At one time I had them available for browsing at my LA Billboard Information Site But no more.

 A lot of this has been derived from my work with the Computer vision group at USC.